Sir John Lees, 1st Baronet

 Sir John Lees, 1st Baronet (c.
-1737– 3 September 1811) was Secretary of the Irish Post Office and Black Rod in Ireland.
+1737– 3 September 1811) was Secretary of the Irish Post Office.

 Family

 John Lees was born about 1737, probably at Cumnock in Ayrshire, the son of Adam Lees and his wife Agnes Goldie.
 He had married Mary, the eldest daughter of Robert Cathcart of Glandusk and together they had six sons Harcourt Lees (born 1 October 1777), 2nd Baronet, John Cathcart, barrister-at-law, Townsend (born 3 August 1779), Edward Smith Lees (born 30 March 1783), joint secretary, with his father, in the Irish Post Office and later, in Scotland, as secretary to the Postmaster General for Scotland, William Eden (born 5 August 1784), Thomas Orde (born 3 Jun 1788) and a daughter, Charlotte though Bayley Butler mentions two daughters and observes that Lees son's are named after people connected to his life.